GreenClaim/Exact-Online-client-Laravel/README.md

 ````

 ### Each page
 Exact Online returns a maximum of 60 results.
-With `eachaPage()` you can iterate over all the pages and execute a
+With `eachPage()` you can iterate over all the pages and execute a
 callback to deal with the results per page.
 Similarly to `chunk()` for Laravel queries except that there is no count
 parameter you always get a maximum of 60 results.